A chewy pecan mixture fills buttery pastry cups for an all-time favorite Southern treat.

-Preheat oven to 350°F. For tart shells, beat butter and cream cheese in Classic Batter Bowl until well blended.
-Add flour; mix until a soft dough forms.
+Preheat the oven to 350°F (180°C).
+For the tart shells, beat the butter and cream cheese in a Classic Batter Bowl until well blended.
+Add the flour; mix until a soft dough forms.

-Using Small Scoop, shape dough into 1-inch balls.
-Place balls of dough into ungreased cups of Mini Muffin Pan.
-Dip the Mini Tart Shaper in flour; press into dough with even pressure until dough rises slightly above the rim of the pan.
+Using the Small Scoop, shape the dough into 1" (2.5-cm) balls.
+Place the dough balls into the ungreased cups of the Mini Muffin Pan.
+Dip the Mini Tart Shaper in the flour, and press into the dough with even pressure until the dough rises slightly above the rim of the pan.

-For filling, place butter in Small Batter Bowl; microwave on HIGH 30 seconds or until melted.
-Stir in brown sugar, egg and vanilla.
-Finely chop pecans using Food Chopper; add to batter bowl and mix well.
+For the filling, place the butter in a Small Batter Bowl; microwave on HIGH for 30 seconds or until melted.
+Stir in the brown sugar, egg, and vanilla.
+Finely chop the pecans using the Food Chopper; add them to the batter bowl contents and mix well.

-Using the scoop, fill each tart shell with level scoop of filling (do not overfill).
-Bake 20-25 minutes or until light golden brown.
-Remove from oven; cool in pan 3 minutes.
-Remove from pan to Stackable Cooling Rack; cool completely.
+Using the scoop, fill each tart shell with a level scoop of the filling (do not overfill).
+Bake for 20-25 minutes or until the cookies are light golden brown.
+Remove the pan from the oven, and let the cookies cool in the pan for 3 minutes.
+Remove the cookies from the pan to a Stackable Cooling Rack and let them cool completely.
 Sprinkle with powdered sugar, if desired.